Certificate & Diploma in Communicative Arabic

 "Whether it be in learning a language or baking a cake, when looking to create success, one must have a recipe to follow.
 The Diploma in Communicative Arabic is that recipe.
 From incredibly motivating and inspiring teachers who go far beyond what can ever be expected of them, to a course curriculum that could not have been better structured - the foundations of excellence are very well laid.
 And then you add course materials which seem to understand the difficulties of Arabic learners, and last but not least an amazing group of class mates to keep that motivation going.
 Blend together with a year of solid personal effort and there you have it - success."

-The course can be paid in two termly instalments as follows:
+The course fees for Home/EU students can be paid in two termly instalments as follows:

-* We offer a 5% discount to those who pay the full course fee at the start of the first term.
+* For Self-Funding students only, we offer a 5% discount to those who pay the full course fee at the start of the first term.

 How to Apply